Environmental Protection Agency (EPA).

 iii.
 Cancer.
 Because clothianidin is not expected to pose a cancer risk, a quantitative dietary exposure assessment for the purposes of assessing cancer risk was not conducted.

 iv.
 Anticipated residue and percent crop treated (PCT) information.
 Section 408(b)(2)(E) of FFDCA authorizes EPA to use available data and information on the anticipated residue levels of pesticide residues in food and the actual levels of pesticide residues that have been measured in food.
-If EPA relies on such information, EPA must pursuant to FFDCA section 408(f)(1) require that data be provided 5 years after the tolerance is established, modified, or left in effect, demonstrating that the levels in food are not above the levels anticipated.
+If EPA relies on such information, EPA must pursuant to FFDCA section 408(f)(1) require that Start Printed Page 6854data be provided 5 years after the tolerance is established, modified, or left in effect, demonstrating that the levels in food are not above the levels anticipated.
 For the present action, EPA will issue such data call-ins as are required by FFDCA section 408(b)(2)(E) and authorized under FFDCA section 408(f)(1).
 Data will be required to be submitted no later than 5 years from the date of issuance of this tolerance.